 5000000 loops, best of 5: 77.4 nsec per loop

-• Using Tuple as Constant Data Structure
+• Using Tuple to be Constant Data Structure

 Initializing a tuple is cheaper than an equal list: